EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

    production method which will affect other sectors.

    It has the same format and options as the *production* attribute above.

-demand_share
-    A method used to split the MCA demand into seperate parts to be serviced by specific agents.
-A basic distinction is between *new* and *retrofit* agents: the former asked to respond to an increase of commodity demand investing in new assets; the latter asked to invest in new asset to balance the decommissined assets.

-    There are currently two options:

-    - :py:func:`~muse.demand_share.new_and_retro`: the demand is split into a retrofit demand corresponding to demand that used to be serviced by decommisioned assets, and the *new* demand.
-    - :py:func:`~muse.demand_share.market_demand`: simply the consumption for the forecast year.

 interactions
    Defines interactions between agents.
 These interactions take place right before new